 Once you've paid your membership online, you'll receive weekly emails from your chosen societies outlining the events planned for the week ahead.
-You can also keep up with what other society events are on by clicking on 'events'.

 Getting involved in societies not only allows you to experience another side of College, but can also teach you many useful skills which are sure to benefit you in your chosen field.
 What are you waiting for?